 Know your worth

 40 years of New Blood means 40 years of stories.
-If you are Alumni with a story to share do get in touch with us at firstname.lastname@example.org.
-New Blood is not just an opportunity to get your work seen by top industry creatives, but also great for building your portfolio as you enter the creative industry.
+New Blood Awards is not just an opportunity to get your work seen by top industry creatives, but also great for building your portfolio as you enter the creative industry.
 For more tips and tricks on how to enter the New Blood Awards why not look at how to get started on a brief and how to break down a brief.